 You’ve found a possible foundation to fund your new project.
 That’s excellent.
 Now the real work begins: writing a proposal that will put your program on the path to success by telling your story well to the people who matter most.
 To learn how to do just that, join the Business Librarian for a session on proposal writing.
 Learn the key components of a proposal that a nonprofit foundation is looking for and how you can make your proposal as effective as possible.

 The most important part of any business plan is the financials section.
-Serial entrepreneur, accountant, and mentor Dennis Dornbush will teach the ins and outs of startup financials.
-Learn about breakeven analysis, keeping up with cash-flows, budgeting, and other skills to make sure that your start-up is on the right track.
-Basic spreadsheet skills are required for this class.
+It’s where the rubber meets the road, but it’s also hard to understand.
+On board to teach us the ins and outs of startup financials, we’ve got serial entrepreneur and mentor Dennis Dornbush to fill in the gaps of our understanding.
+Learn about break-even analysis, keeping up with cash-flows, budgeting, and other skills to make sure that your start-up is on the right track.
+Basic spreadsheet skills will be necessary for this class.

 How to Use the Library to Write a Marketing Plan

 One of the first rules of marketing is ‘go where your customers are.’
 And where are your customers?
 What story will you tell when you find them?
 How will you stand out from the crowd, and perform experiments to know if you’re successful?
 Join the Business Librarian for an informative session on how to use modern tools and timeless tactics to engage customers, start and grow your business.

 - Wednesday, October 10, 7:00-8:30 pm

 Marketing is about the stories we tell, and the tools we use to tell them.
 In this series at GRPL, you’ll learn how any entrepreneur can build a compelling website to connect with consumers and using WordPress.com, a free online content management system.
 Join the GRPL Business and Tech Librarians to learn how to build an awesome site, write for the Web, and basic tactics to help you connect with your customers.